henfiber/hass_speedport_plus_cli/README.md

 **Rates instead of total stats**

 You may compute rates (e.g. errors per minute) instead of totals using InfluxDB transformation functions such as: `non_negative_difference()` and `non_negative_derivative()`.

-Alternatively, you may use the Home assistant [derivative](https://www.home-assistant.io/integrations/derivative/) platform (but you need to export the attributes as individual sensors, as described previously).
+Or just use the Home assistant [derivative](https://www.home-assistant.io/integrations/derivative/) platform as described in the previous section.